statpascal/emul99/readme.md

 ## Configuration

-The emulator is configured using text files which can be loaded by giving them as command line arguments; e.g.  "./emul99 exbasic.cfg".
+The emulator is configured using text files which can be loaded by giving them as command line arguments; e.g. `./emul99 exbasic.cfg`.
 These config files load cartridges, activate optional hardware and configure file names/directories for disk images.